for Heritage Open Days 2020

 Portland Works is often referred to as the birthplace of stainless steel manufacturing.
 It was built in Sheffield in 1879 and is now one of the last remaining working examples of a purpose built metal trades factory.
 Following a half-century of neglect, the building was purchased in 2013 by a social enterprise comprising more than 500 community shareholders who, having saved it from residential conversion, are now undertaking an extensive renovation.

 The grade 2* listed building has been reborn as a centre for small manufacturing, independent artists and craftspeople, with more than 30 small businesses located within the 2600 square metre floor space.
 These include knife makers, an engraver and several engineers; cabinetmakers and joiners; jewellers and silver platers; artists; rug and guitar makers; photographers and a Yorkshire based gin distillery.
 Even high-tech CNC manufacturing is happening at Portland Works.

 Portland Works is supported by a team of tireless volunteers, generous private and business donations, and by larger supporting institutions such as the Heritage Lottery Fund, the Architectural Heritage Fund, the European Regional Development Fund and the J. Paul Getty Jr. Charitable Trust.

 WHAT WE DO

-Portland Works is not just a historical building; it is also a thriving cooperative of craftsmen, artists and small manufacturing.
+Portland Works is not just a historical building; it is also a thriving community benefit society and home to craftspeople, artists and small manufacturing.
 While these “makers” may cover a variety of products, they all share the same essential characteristic.
 They use their unique skills and experience to produce something that is hand made with pride.

 This kind of artisanal art and manufacturing feeds the local economy, enriches the cultural heritage of Sheffield and is thriving at Portland Works.
 Here’s a random selection of our more than 25 makers.
 To see the full list click here.

 Our Supporters and Sponsors